 Artillery rounds are dangerous and must be treated with care — but they follow predictable paths.
 As long as the crew doesn't screw up big time, creating a short round by using too little powder or calibrating the gun to an improper angle, then any artillery rounds passing over this road will be dozens or hundreds of feet above the road.

-What civilians see: “There are live explosives in the air that could land here at any time!”
+How civilians see this sign: "There are live explosives in the air that could land here at any time!"

 What service members see: "Someone gets to work way out here in the woods."